tigrisdata/tigris-docs/docs/cli/working-locally.md

 tigris local up
 ```

-This will spin up Tigris locally as a set of Docker containers.
+This will spin up Tigris locally via Docker.
 The Tigris
 server will then be available on port `8081`.

 ### Health Check